Key Takeaways

 What Are the Key Principles of Cognitive Behavioral Therapy (CBT)?

-Cognitive Behavioral Therapy (CBT) follows several key principles that guide its practice and application.
+Cognitive behavioral therapy (CBT) follows several key principles that guide its practice and application.
+CBT is effective for addressing a wide range of issues, including depression, anxiety, trauma, and behavioral challenges.

 Here are the core principles: